 Adding up the total value of the awards made during the last six years reveals a market in excess of £1billion which is showing no signs of slowing.

 Contracting authorities include major government departments, CCGs, NHS trusts, and local authorities.
-In the last three years, we have supported SMEs with interpretation and translation submissions for a variety of buyers, including:
+In the last three years, we have supported SMEs with interpretation and translation tenders for a variety of buyers, including:

 - Nottingham City Council